topazlas/Solar_Position_Calculator/README.md

   - timezonefinder

 ## License

-This project is licensed under the MIT License
+All code and documentation in this project are available under the [MIT License](https://opensource.org/licenses/MIT).